thomas-moulard/design/articles/113_ros_time.md

 There are more advanced techniques which could be included to attempt to estimate the propagation properties and extrapolate between time ticks.
 However all of these techniques will require making assumptions about the future behavior of the time abstraction.
-And in the case that playback or simulation is instantaneously paused it will break any of these assumptions.
+And in the case that playback or simulation is instantaneously paused, it will break any of these assumptions.
 There are techniques which would allow potential interpolation, however to make these possible it would require providing guarantees about the continuity of time into the future.
 For more accuracy the progress of time can be slowed, or the frequency of publishing can be increased.
 These are both